 Insole Composition – Base:

 Base – This section determines the size of the printed base.
 Using the sizing templates (UK sizing) enter the corresponding base size for the patient’s left and right foot.
 Please see our article Measuring Foot & Shoe Size Using Templates for more information.

-Type – This is where you will choose how corrective the base will be (normal vs. ortho types).
+Type – This is where you will choose how corrective the base will be (Normal vs. Ortho types).
 When comparing the normal to the ortho base type, the ortho has a more pronounced correction.
 It will give more support to the foot and more specifically the heel.
 For an orthotic that takes less space in a shoe and is more flexible, you can select either the Normal-Slim or Ortho-Slim type.
-Please note, slim type orthotics do not feature all corrections available such as forefoot and rearfoot corrections.
+Please note, slim type orthotics are not built with the lattice structure and do not feature all corrections available such as forefoot and rearfoot corrections.